 4. Making Decision Intelligence More Agile: On-Demand Analytics, AI-Powered, and the Feedback Loop.

 Agility in Decision Intelligence isn’t just about speed – it’s about adaptability and continuous learning.
 Ideally, a modern DI system will have a dynamic feedback loop where each decision outcome feeds back into the system, making future insights and recommendations more accurate.
-Also increasingly, DI requires real-time analytics to process incoming data streams instantly or on-demand.
+Also increasingly, DI requires on-demand analytics to process incoming data streams instantly or on-demand.
 This allows for immediate course corrections when conditions change.
 Lastly, AI can supercharge analytics that support decision-making.
 Not only can AI process large data sets and provide advanced analytics, it can act as its own autonomous agent to even implement decision flows and tasks.
-See below for details on real-time analytics, AI-powered analytics and feedback loops that empower agility within Decision Intelligence.
+See below for details on on-demand analytics, AI-powered analytics and feedback loops that empower agility within Decision Intelligence.

 “The entire effort of artificial intelligence is essentially a fight against computers’ rigidity.”